awsdocs/iam-user-guide/doc_source/access-analyzer-using-service-linked-roles.md

-# Using service\-linked roles for AWS IAM Access Analyzer<a name="access-analyzer-using-service-linked-roles"></a>
+# Using service\-linked roles for AWS Identity and Access Management Access Analyzer<a name="access-analyzer-using-service-linked-roles"></a>

-AWS IAM Access Analyzer uses an IAM [ service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role)\.
+AWS Identity and Access Management Access Analyzer uses an IAM [ service\-linked role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role)\.
 A service\-linked role is a unique type of IAM role linked directly to Access Analyzer\.
 Service\-linked roles are predefined by Access Analyzer and include all the permissions that the feature requires to call other AWS services on your behalf\.

 A service\-linked role makes setting up Access Analyzer easier because you don’t have to manually add the necessary permissions\.
 Access Analyzer defines the permissions of its service\-linked roles, and unless defined otherwise, only Access Analyzer can assume its roles\.
 The defined permissions include the trust policy and the permissions policy, and that permissions policy cannot be attached to any other IAM entity\.

 For information about other services that support service\-linked roles, see [AWS Services That Work with IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_aws-services-that-work-with-iam.html) and look for the services that have **Yes** in the **Service\-Linked Role** column\.
 Choose a **Yes** with a link to view the service\-linked role documentation for that service\.

-## Service\-linked role permissions for AWS IAM Access Analyzer<a name="slr-permissions"></a>
+## Service\-linked role permissions for AWS Identity and Access Management Access Analyzer<a name="slr-permissions"></a>

-AWS IAM Access Analyzer uses the service\-linked role named **AWSServiceRoleForAccessAnalyzer** – Allow Access Analyzer to analyze resource metadata\.
+AWS Identity and Access Management Access Analyzer uses the service\-linked role named **AWSServiceRoleForAccessAnalyzer** – Allow Access Analyzer to analyze resource metadata\.

 The AWSServiceRoleForAccessAnalyzer service\-linked role trusts the following services to assume the role:
 + `access-analyzer.amazonaws.com`